 The team also included a new sentence that further justified the reason for calling.
 The copy changes were hypothesized to deliver a prospect-level appeal of letting us “work with your consultant” instead of “doing the work yourself.”

-The new treatment script aligned every sentence into a carefully crafted argument that increased conversion 31%.
+The new treatment call guide aligned every sentence into a carefully crafted argument that increased conversion 31%.

 Ultimately, the big takeaway here is people arrange their thoughts in story format.